March 27, 2026

 Under 49 CFR Part 391, every commercial driver must hold a valid Commercial Driver’s License (CDL), pass a Department of Transportation (DOT) physical every 24 months, and submit to pre-employment and random drug and alcohol testing.
 Hiring unqualified or impaired drivers is a frequent source of trucking company liability.

-Cargo Loading and Weight Limits
+Secure Loads and Legal Weight Limits

 Federal law caps the gross vehicle weight of a commercial truck at 80,000 pounds on interstate highways.
 Improperly loaded or overweight cargo can cause rollovers, jackknife accidents, and brake failures.
 When a cargo loading company fails to follow 49 CFR Part 393 securement requirements, they may share liability for the resulting crash.